top of page

 Final Thoughts

 Azerbaijan surprised us at every turn.
-From the shimmering mirror rooms of ancient palaces to snow-capped fortresses that seem frozen in time, every corner of this country tells a different story.
-One moment you’re hiking rugged mountains, the next you’re wandering through centuries-old city streets.
+From the shimmering mirror rooms of ancient palaces to snow-capped fortresses, every corner tells a story.
+One moment you’re hiking rugged mountains, the next you’re exploring modern marvels like the Heydar Aliyev Center Zaha Hadid design or browsing the Carpet Museum Baku.

 Azerbaijan